 Yes, turkeys do come in various sizes.
-Economy, Compact, Intermediate, Standard, Midsize, Full Size SUV, Convertible, Luxury, and Luxury Elite Platinum.
-You want to plan for about ten pounds of bird for every high schooler, so look for one at your store in the 70-80 pound range to be safe.
+Economy, Compact, Standard, Midsize Convertible, Full Size SUV, and Luxury Elite Platinum.
+You probably want to plan for about ten pounds of bird for every high schooler, so I’d look for one at your store in the 70-80 pound range to be safe.

 I’ve helped with the turkey before, but I’ve never been in charge of the stuffing, and I’m lost.
 Where do I start?

 Stuffing could not be simpler, because the turkey does all the work.
 Stuffing is nothing more than full-size dinner rolls that cooked down inside the bird.
 As the turkey cooks, the rolls break apart naturally and form into the smaller stuffing pieces that you know and love.
 Just buy a couple extra packages of dinner rolls and cram as many of them as you can into that bad boy before you pop it in the oven.
 The turkey does the rest!